ghyoun/potato_films/README.md

 Satisfy the user story below and make the provided tests pass.

-To the best of your abilities, adhere to the provided [styleguide](styleguide.md).
-Also, keep performance in mind - the films table has 10,000 entries, and the reviews has 30,000 entries.
+To the best of your abilities, adhere to the [styleguide](styleguide.md) provided.

-The endpoint should handle client/server failure, and the server should handle missing routes.

-Finally, be mindful that the FreshPotatoes tech team is looking for production-level code, so keep the following in mind: maintainability, extensibility, testability, and performance.
+Be mindful that the FreshPotatoes tech team is looking for production-level code.
+As you implement your solution, think about maintainability, extensibility, security, and performance.

 ---